Principle of Multiple Point Criticality in Multi-Scalar Dark Matter Models: Tree-level PMPC

 \section{Tree-level PMPC}

-So far the PMPC has been used to constrain model parameters by requiring that radiatively generated minimum of the scalar potential is degenerate with the electroweak vacuum.
+So far the PMPC has been used to constrain model parameters by requiring that a radiatively generated minimum of the scalar potential is degenerate with the electroweak vacuum.
 This was the case with the SM as well as with the scalar singlet and doublet extensions of the SM.
 Clearly, in multi-scalar models there can be several minima of the scalar potential already at tree level.
 If the PMPC follows from some underlying fundamental physics principle, all those vacua must be degenerate as well.
 This is the concept we adopt and study in this work.
 Although we do not know which physics principle is behind the PMPC, we exemplify with the following discussion that such principles may exist.

 As Zeldovich pointed out in early 70ies~\cite{Zeldovich:1974py,Kobzarev:1974cp}, if there exist two minima of the scalar potential with $V=0$ and $V<0$, the vacuum decay bubble with mass $m = 0$ can appear with any initial velocity, giving rise to a divergent boost integral.
-It should be noticed that there is no such a problem with the pair creation of ordinary particles.
-Instead, this problem is intrinsic to the theories with ghosts, \ie, to particles with negative energy.
-While the theories with ghosts are widely believed to be pathological precisely because of the exponentially fast vacuum decay, similar phenomenon should appear in the Lorentz-invariant decay of the Minkowski vacuum, rendering this configuration unphysical.
 Dvali, who apparently was not aware of the Zeldovich paper, independently make this claim in Ref.~\cite{Dvali:2011wk}.
-More recently this setup was studied in theories of ghosts~\cite{Gross:2020tph}, finding the same divergence.
+Notice that this problem has a close analogue in the theories with ghosts, \ie, to particles with negative energy.
+These theories are widely believed to be pathological precisely because of the exponentially fast vacuum decay, analogously to the Lorentz-invariant decay of the Minkowski vacuum conjectured by Zeldovich and Dvali, rendering this configuration unphysical.
+Indeed, in theories of ghosts, the same divergence was found recently~\cite{Gross:2020tph}.
+There is no such a problem with the pair creation of ordinary particles.

+This argument leads to the PMPC in the region of the parameter space where there is a second minimum that can be lower than our Minkowski-like vacuum.
+The decay of the present minimum to the lower one would have an infinite rate and therefore be unphysical.
+This decay can be prevented in presence of gravity, which will make the required radius of the critical bubble larger by the Coleman-de Luccia suppression \cite{Coleman:1980aw}.
+If the energy difference between the two minima is small enough, the vacuum decay does not happen.
+In the limit of weak gravity the requirement of no tunneling means that the two minima must be nearly degenerate as required by the PMPC.
+This does not exclude, though, the existence of minima higher than ours.